ksenialepikhina/Shioshita_CSCI2270_FinalProject/README.md

 purchase.
 Once the user is done making their wish list, their list can be saved to a text file.
 The data in this program will be stored in a hash table since, items that are the same will be stored at the same index, even though their supplier and price may differ.
-This will make it easier for comparrison between items, based on who sells it and how much it costs.
+This will make it easier for comparison between items, based on who sells it and how much it costs.